ghuiber/ghuiber.github.io/_posts/2015-11-26-i-smoked-a-turkey.md

 ## The main bits of math

 * 14 lbs is the biggest turkey I would cook
-* 1/2 tbsp of kosher salt per pound of raw bird for the brine
+* 1/2 tsp of kosher salt per pound of raw bird for the brine
 * smoke at 300 degrees for 15 minutes per pound of raw bird

 ## Sourcing an appropriate turkey